Wasted-Audio/ebu-norm/README.md

 # ebu-norm & tp-norm
 Scripts to batch normalize files to integrated or true peak targets

-Prerequisites: ebur128, sox
+Prerequisites: `ebur128`, `sox`

 N.B.
-File format input is currently limited to that readable by `ebur128` which appears to be wav, flac and ogg.
+File format input is currently limited to formats readable by both `ebur128` and `SoX` and which appear to be wav, aiff, flac and ogg (with opus readable by `ebu-scan` as it does not rely on any `SoX` processing).

 ### Process
-Files are analyzed by ebur128 with the required gain passed to SoX.
+Files are analyzed by `ebur128` with the required gain passed to `SoX`.
 +/− gain is calculated by the target level minus the analyzed integrated or peak value.
-In the case of ebu-norm, this takes place post-limiting to ensure that the exact integrated value is reached.
+In the case of `ebu-norm`, this takes place post-limiting to ensure that the exact integrated value is reached.
 Files are written to a sub-folder with suffix added to filename.

 ### Usage: